1981 Professional Air Traffic Controllers Organization strike: Preparation and strike

 PATCO's original demands included a $10,000 pay increase across the board, a four-day work week, increased pension and disability benefits, and cost-of-living adjustments.

+The American Federation of Labor and Congress of Industrial Organizations (AFL-CIO) at the Solidarity Day march in Washington, D.C., in September 1981.

 On-the-job stress was seemingly thrown aside by the government and the general public.
 In some cases, employers saw that stress was just a "phenomenon" that only a few workers felt.
-Despite these claims, it was inherent that many air traffic controllers were all under some form of stress.
+Despite these claims, widespread stress among air traffic controllers was documented, and many workers reported significant psychological strain under heavy workloads.
 There was clear pressure on those who were air traffic controllers at the time.
 Over time the work caused them to seemingly break down psychologically the longer they continued to work.
-Unfortunately the air traffic controllers' emotions were not taken into consideration and were just pushed off to the side.
+Even as PATCO and outside researchers raised concerns about controller fatigue and the risks it posed, federal officials continued to insist that the system was safe and resisted major structural reforms.
 As air traffic controllers would work, they would often become fatigued.
-Fatigue is often one of the symptoms of stress.
-But this feeling was pushed to the side as just another characteristic of the job by employers.
+Fatigue is often one of the symptoms of stress, but this feeling was pushed to the side as just another characteristic of the job by employers.

-On Monday, August 3rd, 1981, over 13,000 ATCs went on strike.
+On August 3, 1981, over 13,000 ATCs went on strike.
 By the morning, the strike had stopped over 50% of flights; this number rose to 70% later in that day.
 Prior to the strike, former Secretary of Transportation Drew Lewis and former FAA Administrator Lynn Helms had prepared a contingency plan in preparation for such a strike.
-Two days into the strike on Wednesday, August 5th, the Reagan administration gave the striking ATCs 48 hours to return to their jobs.
-Then, only 875 union members returned to work following Reagan's request.
-During this time, new ATCs were being trained and replacing the striking union members.
-ATC towers were staffed by non-striking ATCs, along with military personnel and retired ATCs who agreed to return to work.
+This contingency plan was immediately activated once the walkout began, relying on supervisors and military personnel to maintain limited operations.
+Two days into the strike, August 5, the Reagan administration gave the striking ATCs 48 hours to return to their jobs.
+After, only 875 union members returned to work following Reagan's request.
+Air traffic control towers were staffed by a mix of non-striking controllers, military controllers, and retired personnel who temporarily returned to service.
 Ultimately, the government action was effective at defeating the union.
 Only 1,300 of the striking workers were able to retain their jobs, and none of them attained their demands.
-The strike lasted until August 5th.
+The strike lasted 3 days and ended on August 5.